 The nozzle jet fuel injector cleaning kit is a very simple apparatus that almost seems too good to be true.
 Since you can pick one up cheaply on Amazon for about $14, we must admit we were a bit skeptical that it would even work.
 It operates under the same principles that run the fuel injectors in your car; a 12V power source is used to energize the injector's solenoid forcing its valve to open while a cleaning agent is sprayed under high pressure flushing out any gunk and debris.

 In a nutshell, the nozzle jet fuel injector cleaning tool worked great.
 It is very simple to use and contrary to popular belief, there was absolutely no mess.
-In fact if you are getting cleaning agent all over your hands when using this kit, then you are using the tool incorrectly.
-Please see our video above or our step by step instructions below on how to properly use the tool.
+In fact, if you are getting a cleaning agent all over your hands when using this kit, then you are using the tool incorrectly.
+Please see our video above or our step-by-step instructions below on how to properly use the tool.

 Advantages versus Disadvantages of the Nozzle Jet Fuel Injector Cleaning Kit